richard-scryber/scryber.core/docs/overview/scryber_parsing.rst

 .. note:: Remember, the content to be parsed MUST be valid XML.
 So the content returned from the LoadTermsStream() method should be valid xml in its own right, including all XML namespaces.

 Extending namespaces
 --------------------

 The scryber parsing engine is declarative and does not rely on knowing what it is meant to be parsing.
-As such it is easy to extend the namespaces it looks at to build object graphs (infact the html and svg classes are built directly on top of the base component classes).
+As such it is easy to extend the namespaces it looks at to build object graphs (in fact the html and svg classes are built directly on top of the base component classes).

-See :doc:`namespaces_and_assemblies` for more information on how to extend the namespaces and used by the parser.
+See :doc:`../namespaces_and_assemblies` for more information on how to extend the namespaces and used by the parser.